 So this article’s going to cover both episodes, which could both have easily been dismissed if all we were paying attention to was the story.
 We’re not far from the end, and GODLESS has taken some fairly circuitous routes winding its way home.
 Bill, for example, has done nothing but wander around in the middle of nowhere since episode two.
 Through both of these episodes he’s still wandering around, and still failing to do anything that might help get Frank Griffin.
 Even the Shoshone Indian is questioning the futility of his quest, suggesting it’s only pride keeping him going.

 Any goodwill we might have felt towards Frank Griffin is undone in the show’s opening sequence, where he’s teaching a young Roy how to break a horse, but it’s the same way he goes about being a father, and that’s weird as hell.
 Over the course of these two episodes we learn the events leading up to Roy’s departure from the gang.
-It happens when Frank takes on two orphaned twins who almost definitely murdered his whole family.
-They’re the type to say nice things like “In the absence of god it is up to men like us to make the important decisions” and kill babies.
+It happens when Frank takes on two orphaned twins who almost definitely murdered their whole family.
 Roy realises Frank’s true purpose is power, and all his talk of family is rhetoric.
 His downward spiral leads him to rebury his father’s corpse and wear his clothes.
 It’s apparent he can no longer stay at Alice’s ranch now the work is done, so everyone has feelings.

 Along with a series of flashbacks, Roy comes to reveal his full history to Alice once they’re finished putting the ranch back together.
 Shots of them building the fence and digging the well do little but show off the scenery, letting Carlos Rafael Rivera’s enormous score play out over the plains, filling them with long draws on cello strings and light piano.
 Westerns have always had a distinct sound.
 Great directors work with their composers, and in the case of GODLESS Scott Frank would send Rivera copies of the screenplay before filming to produce scores based on that, working together to set the tone of the writing.
 The cinematography too, provided by Steven Meizler, really came out in these episodes through a series of vignettes.
 Accompanied by the musical score both episodes are just bam bam bam shot after shot of expressive characters and gorgeous scenery that by the end of the second episode are completely without dialogue, telling story with nothing but these two elements alone.